Hanserfaust/game-developers-base/README.md

 Since my main programming language at the time of writing this was Python I decided to see what it had to offer even though Pyton is not the language of choice for most professionals.

+The Cocos2D framework was both fun and easy to work with.
+So I set a few examples up using that.

-The set of examples and documentation could still very well be used do develop simpler (or even complex) games for educational purposes.
+The set of examples and documentation could still be used to develop simpler (or even complex) games for educational purposes or hobby projects etc. Fun and simple, but capable enough for anyone wanting to dive into game development.
+Especially for experimenting with client-side patterns, program structure, testing etc.

 The Python-based examples can be found [here](./python-cocos2d/README.md).